itzrossyo/Birmingham-egg-milestone-project/README.md

 - The following issues were raised during my mid project meeting with my mentor:

-- The Join Us section on the home page was not in alignment with the rest of the page.
-Padding has now been added to bring it in alignment with the rest of the pages padding.

 - There was an issue on the google pixel device where it was not responsive to font changes.

 - There is a problem on the iphone when the dropdown menu is clicked this as been made aware in - [Known Bugs](#Known-Bugs).